boris109able/boris109able.github.io/_posts/2014-3-3-Hello-World.md

 ---
 Use BFS and notice state compression.
 The state is composed of the position of robot and the state (taken/empty) of each node.
 The robot position has up to 15 choices and nodes state can be up to 2^15.
 If these two are combined together, the states are too many.
 We can use an int to represent the states.
 The lower 4 bits to store the robot position, the upper bits (at most 15) to store each node is taken or empty.
+The action following current state and parent of current state are need to be recorded to reconstruct the search path.

 ```cpp
 //#define LOCAL